-- Describe challenges and unique circumstances that can have an impact on children and families.
+- Describe challenges and unique circumstances that can have an impact on children and their families.

-- Identify effective ways to support children from families facing challenges.
+- Identify effective ways to support and be more considerate of children and their families facing challenges.

 - Explore resources that can help you better support military families during the process of deployment.

 Just as we need to appreciate the many variations among families, we must also acknowledge the various contexts and environments in which families function (Hanson & Lynch, 2004).
-All families face challenges at some point in their lives.
+All families face challenges at some point throughout their life.
 For some, these challenges may pose risks for children as well as other family members.
-As a preschool teacher, it is important to know that these challenges may also affect families’ willingness to seek help or participate in services, as well as their ability to actively participate in school-related processes.
+As a preschool teacher, it is important to know that these challenges may also affect families’ willingness to seek help or participate in services, as well as their ability to actively participate in school-related processes and events.

 Challenges that Pose Risks for Children and Families

 There are many factors that can affect family functioning and child development, such as poverty, substance abuse, illness, exposure to violence, unemployment, marital discord, separation from parents, and trying to adapt to a new culture and learn a new language.
 Regardless of the situation, family life and children’s behaviors are affected when families are challenged.
-Keeping with the idea that families are complex systems of individuals that are interconnected, events that affect one individual in the family may affect all family members.
+Families are complex systems of individuals that are interconnected, so when an event affects one individual in the family, it may affect all family members.

 The stress families experience during these challenges may affect their patience and energy levels.
-Stress can weaken families’ sense of competence and shake their sense of control.
-At times, the complexity of these difficulties may seem overwhelming to families and service providers, who are themselves challenged to come up with appropriate and meaningful resources, suggestions, and solutions.
+Stress can weaken families’ sense of competence and erode their sense of control.
+At times, the complexity of these difficulties may seem overwhelming to families and service providers.
+Although challenging, it is important to try to come up with appropriate and meaningful resources, suggestions, and solutions.

 Strengthening Families Protective Factors Framework